Careers in Illustration

 Artists who have talent in both illustration and graphic designs create their own brochure designs, T-shirts, hats, posters or retail products.
 A very marketable combination of skills.

 A sales and marketing position representing and promoting illustrators (usually a "stable" of 3-6 illustrators) by showing their portfolios to potential clients, marketing and selling their art work , negotiating contracts and prices for freelance jobs.
-Usually paid on a commission basis from 20 percent to 40 percent of the fee with an average of about 25 percent on each assignment he or she gets for the artist.
+Usually paid on a commission basis from 20% to 40% of the fee with an average of about 25% on each assignment he or she gets for the artist.

 Teaches classes either as a part-time adjunct or full-time instructor at a college or university.
 May also design courses or assist with curriculum development.
 Typically requires a terminal degree such as a MFA.